lysyi3m/macos-terminal-themes/README.md

 ##Installation Instructions##
 To install: just double click on selected theme.

-##Tool##
+##Tools##
-Also, this repo contains tool to convert any iTerm 2 color scheme into Mac OS X Terminal scheme.
+This repo contains tool to convert any iTerm 2 color scheme into Mac OS X Terminal scheme.
 To run just execute script:

 ```
-./iterm2terminal.swift /path/to/my/awesome-scheme.itermcolors
+./tools/iterm2terminal.swift /path/to/my/awesome-scheme.itermcolors
 ```

+If you have an awesome schemes and going to publish them, please generate preview image using `preview.sh` script under 'tools' directory.

 ##Screenshots##
 ###3024 Day###